PadsterH2012/RPGer/feature_ideas/maps/map-data-formats.md

    - Partial loading for performance optimization
    - Versioning for map evolution over campaign time

+5. **High-Resolution Grid Processing**
+   - One-time generation at world creation allows for intensive computation
+   - Hydrological simulation for realistic river formation
+   - Erosion simulation to shape terrain over time
+   - Multi-scale approach: generate at high resolution, then downsample for gameplay if needed

+6. **AI Reasoning with Grid Data**
+   - Store detailed grid data in database for AI reasoning
+   - AI can query terrain features for logical location placement
+   - Maintain player-facing representation separately from AI reasoning layer
+   - Enable AI to reference geographical features in descriptions and storytelling

 ## Integration with Existing maps.py

 The current maps.py file generates a basic terrain map using Perlin noise.
 To enhance it for agent use: